wordpress-mobile/release-toolkit/README.md

 ## Usage

 You can use the actions in the library as common Fastlane actions.
-Details about each action can be found [here](https://github.com/wordpress-mobile/release-toolkit/tree/develop/lib/fastlane/plugin/wpmreleasetoolkit/actions/README.md).
+More details about the actions can be found [here](lib/fastlane/plugin/wpmreleasetoolkit/actions/).

 ## Contributing